kubakubakuba/webeval/README.md

 """
 ```

 If the task cannot be run with the QtRVSim integrated assembler (`--asm` parameter), it can be compiled with a makefile.
-The makefile needs to compile the `submission.S` target, the executable need to be named `submission`.
+The makefile needs to compile the `submission.S` target, the executable needs to be named `submission`.
 Please provide a target `clean` to clean your temporary files (compiled sources and such).

 If you require another files to be present during the make process, you can add them to the `files` section of the task file.
 The files will be copied to the user's submission folder at the time of compilation.
 They will be deleted after the evaluation ends.